 - Use any vegetables that you like (just do not use potato)coz trust me after frying they will anyhow taste good.

 - You might be tempted (like me) to use food processor to chop the vegetables but trust me it makes them watery.
-I recommend chopping them old school -with knife that is.
+I recommend chopping them with knife.

 - Substitute dark soya sauce with tamari (for vegan)